Handover2AI/avd-appattach/GetAllApps/readme.md

 - **Automation aid**
   - The exported CSV can be used directly as input for your **bulk App Attach creation scripts**.
-  - For example, you can feed `AppAttachApps_Complete.csv` into a loop that publishes multiple apps, assigns them to host pools, and assigns user groups — all at once.
+  - For example, you can feed `AppAttachApps_Complete.csv` into [a loop that publishes multiple apps, assigns them to host pools, and assigns user groups — all at once.](https://github.com/Handover2AI/avd-appattach/tree/main/CreateMultipleApps)

 - **Round‑trip workflow**
   - Export existing apps → edit or extend the CSV → re‑import to create/update multiple apps consistently.

+---

+## 📌 Note on `hostpool_packagepull` and `resourcegroup_hostpool_packagepull`:
+  These two columns are intentionally left **empty** in both Step 1 and Step 2 export scripts because the App Attach package object does not store the original host pool and resource group used during package import.

+  When you later use the exported CSV as input for [**`Create-MultipleAppAttach.ps1`**](https://github.com/Handover2AI/avd-appattach/tree/main/CreateMultipleApps), you can manually fill in these columns with the correct values for each app.
+This ensures the script knows which host pool to pull package information from (`hostpool_packagepull`) and which resource group that host pool resides in (`resourcegroup_hostpool_packagepull`).

 ---